ckgifford06/w2wSports/README.md

 Subscribers receive a daily email digest at 8am ET with the top 10 matchups for that day.

-Supported leagues: NBA, NFL, NHL, MLB, CFB (college football), CBB (college basketball).
+Supported leagues: NBA, NFL, NHL, MLB, CFB (college football), CBB (college basketball), and EPL (English Premier League).

 ---